-I fell in love with all the glass and mason jar projects out on Pinterest this year.
+A few years ago, I fell in love with all the glass and mason jar projects on Pinterest.
 You could say I went slightly overboard-to the point of painting and decorating about forty jars.
 I mean once I got going, there was no stopping me.

 By the way, did you know mason jars even come in a gallon size?
 I couldn’t believe it when I found them at one of our local big box hardware stores here in Michigan.
 (Menard’s)